 TMJ treatment in Columbia, SC

-Dr. Marshall C Fields is a native of South Carolina and an experienced family and cosmetic dentist in Irmo, SC, seeing patients from around greater Columbia, SC.
+Dr. Marshall C Fields is a native of South Carolina and an experienced cosmetic and family dentist in Irmo, SC, seeing patients from around greater Columbia, SC.
 For years, Dr. Fields and his team have been delivering cosmetic, implant, and functional solutions to provide their patients with professional dental care that resolves their dental issues and restores their beautiful smile.
 Dr. Marshall Fields believes that offering the best dental care for his patients begins with continuing education for himself and his team to ensure that they are providing the most advanced procedures and materials in outstanding patient care.
 Patients at Carolina Aesthetic and Restorative Dentistry can be sure that they are receiving the best dental care services from a team of friendly and experienced dental professionals.

 Carolina Aesthetic and Restorative Dentistry offers TMJ treatments and solutions for individuals suffering from TMJ pain.
 With years of experience working in restorative dentistry, our team is qualified to assess the cause of the TMJ disorder and develop a TMJ treatment plan that will accurately treat the specific cause of the TMJ pain.
 Contact Carolina Aesthetic and Restorative Dentistry, located just outside of Irmo, SC, today to schedule a TMJ appointment.